JoshuaRully/fib/README.md

 ```bash
 cargo run
 ```
-Follow the prompts or exit the program using: `^C`
+Follow the prompts or exit the program using: `Ctrl + C`